-Professor Brenda Gannon joined the Centre for Business and Economics of Health, at The University of Queensland in 2016.
-Brenda is an international expert in the field of health and ageing economics and health econometrics and has won over $20 million in collaborative research income with economics, medicine and social science with academic and industry.
+Brenda is an international expert in the field of health and aging economics and health econometrics and has won over $21 million, as chief investigator, in collaborative research income with economics, medicine and social science with academia and industry.
 Her research carries a dual role, (1) as a methodologist (applied health economist and econometrician using big and complex data), utilising health economics theory and concepts to test the validity of causal hypotheses, (2) collaborator across all Faculties leading critical economic evaluations.